 In addition to music, she has a stack of clips in the areas of culture, nonprofits/poverty issues, history, culinary arts, and travel.
 Over the years she’s ventured through Europe, Vietnam, Taiwan, The Virgin Islands, Cambodia and Mexico, which has opened the doors to many cultures and editorial styles.

-In addition to writing, she has 12+ years experience in editorial positions at a range of magazines, including a Western history publication, an international fashion magazine emulated in the film The Devil Wears Prada, and a travel magazine that began more than 80 years ago in Detroit for visiting auto industry executives.
-Magazine work isn’t her only medium—she regularly edits books, including memoirs, creative non-fiction, fiction, and expert guides, through a handful of publishing imprints that employ her.
+In addition to writing, she has 12+ years experience in editorial positions at a range of magazines, including True West, Western history publication; Runway, an international fashion magazine emulated in the film The Devil Wears Prada; and WHERE magazine, a travel magazine that began more than 80 years ago in Detroit for visiting auto industry executives.
+Magazine work isn’t her only medium; she regularly edits books, including memoirs, creative nonfiction, fiction, and expert guides, through a handful of publishing imprints that employ her.